763-586-9988

 What are the side effects of teeth grinding?

 The effects of teeth grinding vary among people.
 The picture above highlights a moderate case of teeth grinding.
-This edges of this person’s teeth appear severely worn, uneven, and shorter than adjacent teeth.
+The edges of this person’s teeth appear severely worn, uneven, and shorter than adjacent teeth.

 Symptoms of teeth grinding